nvidia-holoscan/holoscan-sdk/docs/set_up_gpudirect_rdma.md

    -I- Please reboot machine to load new configurations.
    ```

-### 4. Configure the IP addresses of the ethernet interfaces
+### 4. Configure the IP addresses of the Ethernet interfaces

 First, identify the logical names of your ConnectX interfaces.
-Connecting a cable in just one of the interfaces on the ConnectX will help you identify which port is which (in the example below, only `mlx5_1` i.e. `eth3` is connected):
+Connecting a cable in just one of the interfaces on the ConnectX will help you identify which port is which (in the example below, only `mlx5_1` – i.e., `eth3` – is connected):

 ```bash
 $ sudo ibdev2netdev